Sale of newspaper in Cambodia 'disaster' for media freedom: Rights group

 In a 2018 press freedom index published by Reporters Without Borders, Cambodia dropped 10 places from 132 to 142.

-Founded in 1992, the Phnom Penh Post was reportedly slapped with a $5 million tax bill last year, according to reports by the Australian Broadcasting Corporation.
+Founded in 1992, the Phnom Penh Post was reportedly slapped with a US$5 million tax bill last year, according to reports by the Australian Broadcasting Corporation.

 In a statement on Saturday, former owner Clough said the tax issue had been resolved, and that the sale was prompted by a "worldwide decline in market share for newspaper advertising" which had also been felt in Cambodia.